 Chapter 300.
 Zoning

 Article 19.
+Solar Photovoltaic Facilities Overlay District (PVOD)

-Large-Scale Solar Photovoltaic Facilities Overlay District (PVOD)
+Article 19: Solar Photovoltaic Facilities Overlay District (PVOD)

+§ 300-19.1 Purpose.

-The purpose of this Article 19 is to promote and regulate the use of commercial and municipal solar photovoltaic facilities within the Town of Medfield and encourage their location and use in a manner which minimizes negative visual and environmental impacts on scenic, natural and historic resources and to the residents of Medfield.
+The purpose of this Article is to promote and regulate the use of residential, commercial and municipal solar photovoltaic facilities (PV) / solar energy systems (SES) within the Town of Medfield and encourage their location and use in a manner which minimizes negative visual and environmental impacts on scenic, natural and historic resources and to the residents of Medfield.
 The purpose is also to provide adequate financial assurance for the eventual decommissioning of such installations.

-applies to large-scale ground-mounted solar photovoltaic installations proposed to be constructed after the effective date of this Article.
-This Article also pertains to physical modifications that materially alter the type, configuration, or size of these installations or related equipment.
-Large-scale solar photovoltaic facilities include photovoltaic panels, mounting structures, transmission lines and any other equipment, or structure, including access ways or landscaping, used to support solar photovoltaic activities with a rated nameplate capacity of at least 250 kW (DC).
+The provisions set forth in this section shall take precedence over all other sections of the Medfield Zoning Bylaws when considering applications related to the construction, operation and/or repair of Solar Energy Systems.

+§ 300-19.2 Applicability.

+The requirements of this Article shall apply to all Solar Energy Systems installed or modified in a manner that materially alters the type, configuration, or size of these installations or related equipment after the effective date of this Article, excluding general maintenance and repair.

+§ 300-19.3 Definitions.

 As used in this Article, the following terms shall have the meanings indicated:

+AS-OF-RIGHT SITING

 As-of-right siting shall mean that development may proceed without the need for a special permit, variance, amendment, waiver, or other discretionary approval; as-of-right development shall be subject to site plan approval by the Planning Board pursuant to § 300-14.12.

+DESIGNATED LOCATION

-The locations permitted shall be within the large-scale ground-mounted solar photovoltaic overlay district, hereinafter referred to as "PVOD."
+The locations permitted shall be within the solar photovoltaic overlay district, hereinafter referred to as "PVOD."

+GROUND-MOUNTED SOLAR PHOTOVOLTAIC INSTALLATION

+A solar photovoltaic system that is structurally mounted on the ground, including a Ground-Mounted Solar Photovoltaic Installation and a Solar Parking Canopy Solar Photovoltaic Array.

 LARGE-SCALE GROUND-MOUNTED SOLAR PHOTOVOLTAIC INSTALLATION

 A solar photovoltaic system that is structurally mounted on the ground and is not roof-mounted, and has a minimum nameplate capacity of 250 kW DC.

+MEDIUM-SCALE GROUND MOUNTED SOLAR PHOTOVOLTAIC ARRAY

+A Solar Energy System that is equivalent to a rated nameplate capacity of between10 kW -250 kW DC and is structurally mounted on the ground, not roof-mounted.

 ON-SITE SOLAR PHOTOVOLTAIC INSTALLATION

 A solar photovoltaic installation that is constructed at a location where other uses of the underlying property occur.

+RATED NAMEPLATE CAPACITY

 The maximum rated output of electric power production of the photovoltaic system in direct current (DC).

+RELATED EQUIPMENT OR FACILITIES

 Any equipment, building, structure, access way, landscaping or other means used to support the operation, or disguise the appearance, of a solar photovoltaic tower, antenna, or transmitting or receiving equipment of any kind.